carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 where

-- **enp0s3** is the first adapter (NAT).
+- `enp0s3` is the first adapter (NAT).
-- **enp0s8** is the second adapter (internal network).
+- `enp0s8` is the second adapter (internal network).

-We want to configure enp0s8 to have a static IP, like 192.168.0.1 (usually the gateway takes the first available address of the network).
-To do this, lets edit the Netplan configuration file.
+We want to configure `enp0s8` to have a static IP, like `192.168.0.1` (usually the gateway takes the first available address of the network).
+To do this, lets edit the `netplan` configuration file.
 - Open the file with:
 ```
 sudo vim /etc/netplan/50-cloud-init.yaml